pablodecm/paper-inferno/paper/paper.md

 fields, such as population genetics, epidemiology, and experimental particle physics.
-In these situations the generative procedure implicitly defined in the simulation may involve a large succession of stochastic steps, and/or lacks a tractable probability density
+In these situations the generative procedure implicitly defined in the simulation often lacks a tractable probability density
 $p(\boldsymbol{x}| \boldsymbol{\theta})$, where
 $\boldsymbol{\theta}$
 is the vector of model parameters.
 Given some experimental